DMU Support Fund

 You will be given a receipt when your completed application form is accepted by the adviser stating the date that the form was accepted.

-We will aim to assess your application within four weeks of it being submitted, then (if eligible for an award) allow a bit longer to receive the payment.
+We will aim to assess your application within four working weeks of it being submitted, then (if eligible for an award) allow a bit longer to receive the payment.
 If an assessor contacts you to ask for clarification or for further evidence, it may take longer for your application to be assessed, but your application will not be put to the back of the queue.
-We will aim to continue with the assessment as soon as we can after receiving the additional information.
+We will aim to continue with the assessment as soon as we can, after receiving the additional information.

 Please avoid contacting us about your application until the four week period has elapsed (check your receipt for your date of submission) unless you have a change of circumstances.
 Enquiries regarding the progress of your application, stops the assessors from working on assessments.